liyabona1414-eng/metabase/docs/embedding/full-app-embedding-quick-start-guide.md

 The code featured in this guide can be found in our [sample repo](https://github.com/metabase/metabase-nodejs-express-interactive-embedding-sample).

-## Set up SSO and full-app embedding in Metabase
+## Set up SSO and fullapp embedding in Metabase

 ### Have a dashboard ready to embed